yanil8068/ajio/README.md

 _Problem_: Redirecting users to the login page when attempting to add items to the cart was initially causing page reloads infinitely.
 _Solution_: user state was changing infinitely that was causing issue to we implemented to change the user state only on signup and login and when theres a user in the session.

+## Key Learning:

+This project was an invaluable learning experience, particularly in understanding the MERN stack and full-stack development.
+I gained hands-on experience with Redux for state management, local storage for data persistence, and responsive design techniques to ensure the platform worked on all devices.
+Furthermore, working in a team environment helped me develop my collaboration skills, particularly in using GitHub for version control and managing codebases across multiple contributors.

 ## This project is deployed on netlify